craigmbooth/contemplativeneuroscience/_posts/2025-03-15-mindfulness-cognitive-function-survey.md

 ---
 ## Background Information

-Despite extensive research on mindfulness meditation, specific cognitive benefits remain an area of ongoing research.
+Despite extensive research on {% include definition.html term="mindfulness" case="lower" %} meditation, specific cognitive benefits remain an area of ongoing research.
 In this study, the authors aim to address this gap through a comprehensive meta-analysis, offering insights into how mindfulness-based interventions (MBIs) specifically enhance cognitive performance, and to avoid burying the lede:

 > "MBIs consistently yielded small-to-moderate yet practically meaningful effect sizes on global cognition and six cognitive subdomains."